5 Steps To Saving Freeze Damaged Palm Tree

 Frost injury on Coconut Palm.
 Photo by University of Florida.

-3. Palm Freeze Damage
+3. Freeze Damage to Palms

 Signs and Severity Of Palm Tree Cold Damage